©2004-2017 The Home Inspection Company, Inc. DBA Professional Home Inspection Co.

 inspection is conducted with fairness and impartiality to all.
 A thorough written report within

-visible defects and/or conditions that will affect the function of the home.
-Proper mold
+disclosure of visible defects and/or conditions that will affect the function of the home.

-testing is a specialized service requiring special education, training and equipment (surface
+Proper mold testing is a specialized service requiring special education, training and

-sampling, interior wall sampling, microscopes, etc).
-Mold inspections and evaluations are
+equipment (surface sampling, interior wall sampling, microscopes, etc).
+Mold inspections

 What are Molds?